-Culture's contribution to sustainable development Cultural events can make vital contributions to sustainable development, for example, by tackling sustainability-relevant topics, opening them up for discussion, and providing space for reflection.7 Theatre performances, for instance, can place socially relevant, controversial topics like equality or discrimination at centre stage, quite literally.
+Culture's contribution to sustainable development Cultural events can make vital contributions to sustainable development, for example, by tackling sustainability-relevant topics, opening them up for discussion, and providing space for reflection.
+Theatre performances, for instance, can place socially relevant, controversial topics like equality or discrimination at centre stage, quite literally.
 Films can bring to life issues like global food systems, migration, or climate change.
 The space for critical reflection and inspiration that these art forms create for participants and audiences can enable discussion and exchange of different perspectives, not least between different cultural groups.
-This, in turn, fosters broader sensitivity to these issues and more openness and tolerance.8 In this way, culture also contributes to learning processes and promotes quality of life.
+This, in turn, fosters broader sensitivity to these issues and more openness and tolerance.7 In this way, culture also contributes to learning processes and promotes quality of life.

 Accordingly, a city's cultural offerings can make a significant contribution to both social and economic sustainability: "Artistic creativity is a means of revitalizing city centres and promoting cohesion in neighbourhoods.
-It contributes to local and national appeal and acts as a catalyst for economic and tourism development."9 After all, it also creates jobs and attracts tourists with its diverse offerings, thereby generating added economic value.
-Care should be taken to ensure that this added value does not exceed the ecological limits of sustainability.
+It contributes to local and national appeal and acts as a catalyst for ecoand national appeal and acts as a catalyst for economic and tourism development."8 this added value does not exceed the ecological limits of sustainability.

+After all, it also creates jobs and attracts tourists with its diverse offerings, thereby generating added economic value.
+Care should be taken to ensure that